Matperrin-ds/nooBO/README.md

 ```python
 result = problem.run(n_iter=300)
 ```
-Once the algorithm is finished running, we can visualize various metrics in tensorboard by running the following command
+Once the algorithm is finished running, we can visualize various metrics in tensorboard by firt running the following command
 ```bash
 tensorboard --logdir runs
 ```
+then opening a web browser and going to http://localhost:6006/.

 ## Technical details
 nooBO performs Bayesian Optimization with [`Gaussian Processes`](https://gaussianprocess.org/gpml/chapters/RW.pdf) as the surrogate model.
-More specifically, it uses the Matérn 5/2 kernel which is a usual choice.
-At each iteration, the algorithm makes an educated guess for where to evaluate the objective fuction by optimizing the [`Log Expected Improvement`](https://arxiv.org/abs/2310.20708) acquisition function via L-BFGS.
+More specifically, it uses the Matérn 5/2 kernel and a learnable constant mean (These are pretty common choices).
+At each iteration, the algorithm makes an educated guess for where to evaluate the objective fuction in a "smart" way by optimizing the [`Log Expected Improvement`](https://arxiv.org/abs/2310.20708) acquisition function via L-BFGS.